Jennifer Jo Thompson, PhD

 Joel Kirksey, MS

 Joel is the Edible Garden Coordinator at California State University, Bakersfield.
 He completed his MS in Crop and Soil Sciences in 2021.
-His research, funded by Southern Sustainable Agriculture Research and Education (S-SARE), examines farmer uncertainty through the lens of Georgia Blueberry Growers perceptions and questions about biostimulants.
+His research, funded by Southern Sustainable Agriculture Research and Education (S-SARE), examined farmer uncertainty through the lens of Georgia Blueberry Growers perceptions and questions about biostimulants.